 Without the BIA you’re blind to the full impact a disruption can have on your revenue, expenses, reputation, and your mission.
 With the BIA you’ll have the data you need to plan a business continuity program that protects your most critical systems and processes first and gives you a roadmap for recovering everything else in your organization that’s important in the order of importance.
 If you need advice or guidance in your business continuity planning or with your business impact analysis efforts, Bryghtpath has built the processes and programs for many fortune 500, complex nonprofits and public sector organizations.
 We’d be happy to help.
 Visit us at bryghtpath.com/contact.
 That’s it for this edition of the Managing Uncertainty podcast, we’ll be back next week with another new episode.
 Be well.

-In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal & Chief Executive Bryan Strawser reflects on 5 moments that shaped his career and...
+In this episode of the Managing Uncertainty Podcast, Bryghtpath Principal and Chief Executive Bryan Strawser discusses the need for crisis management and business continuity...